-Relational operators compare two numbers or two strings.
-The result is a logical value expressed as a number, either 1 (=TRUE), or 0 (=FALSE).
-The relational operators, in order of precedence, are:
+- Comparison Operators: comparison operators compare two numbers or two strings.
+The result is a boolean value expressed as a number, either 1 (=TRUE), or 0 (=FALSE).

 Order of operators

 - The order of operations can be changed using parentheses.
 Operations within parentheses are performed first.

 - The exponentiation operator ^ is left-associative.
 In the expression 2^3^2, 2^3 is evaluated first.
 2^3^2 is (2^3)^2 (=64), not 2^(3^2) (=512).

 - When arithmetic and comparison operators are combined in one expression, the arithmetic are performed first.